Skip to main content

 Step 2: Configure your container

 Edit tinfoil-config.yml in your new repo.
-At minimum, update the container image and the paths your app exposes:
+Replace the placeholder container image with your own and update the paths your app exposes:

 tinfoil-config.yml